History of Munich: Postwar Munich

+Munich and its urban sprawl emerged as the leading German high tech region during the 1980s and 1990s.
+The urban economy of Munich became characterized by a dynamic labour market, low unemployment, a growing service economy and high per capita income.
 In 1992 Munich's new airport was inaugurated and the inauguration of the Neue Messe, the new exhibition centre on the site of the former airport of Riem, took place in 1998.